Franco (band)

-FRANCO is a Filipino rock band from the Philippines with front man Franco Reyes, Paul Cañada on guitar, Dave Delfin on bass and Victor Guison on drums.
+Franco (stylized in all caps) is a Filipino rock band from the Philippines with front man Franco Reyes, Paul Cañada on guitar, Dave Delfin on bass and Victor Guison on drums.

 History

 Formed in 2008, FRANCO had its beginnings as a supergroup with members from iconic Filipino bands, consisting of Franco Reyes (InYo and Frank!) on vocals, Gabby Alipe (Urbandub) on guitar, 8 Toleran (Queso) on guitar, Buwi Meneses (Parokya ni Edgar) on bass guitar, and JanJan Mendoza (Urbandub) on drums.
 The band started as a collaboration project between Alipe, Toleran, Meneses and Mendoza, who are prominent musicians in the Pinoy rock scene.
 In late 2008, deciding to have a front man for their project band, Alipe, Mendoza, Toleran and Meneses collaborated with Reyes, who had returned to the Philippines from a stay in the U.S., thus completing the band, Franco.
 In 2009, they recorded songs that comprised Franco's first album.
 Upon the release of the first album in 2010, their songs quickly became hits and topped the charts.
 The band dominated the 2010 NU Rock Awards with 4 awards and 9 nominations.
 They were also nominated and won an award in the 2010 Awit Awards.
 However, in 2012, Alipe, Meneses, Toleran and Mendoza left the group, with Reyes persisting to continue.
 Recruiting new bandmates, FRANCO, now a principal act, released their sophomore studio album in 2013, entitled Soul Adventurer.
 In 2018, they released another full-length album Flight with 10 original tracks, including Aurora Sunrise and Lost in Your Universe.